al-villalba/xm_companies/README.md

 `producer/Dockerfile`.

 The action, as described in the diagram `xm-tech-test.drawio.svg`, goes first to the database.
-If there are no error, then an envent is produced in kafka (only for muting operations).
+If there are no errors, an envent is then produced in kafka (only for muting operations).

 ## Setup